Follow

 How Entry EFLs are Set for NRS reporting

-This article describes how SiD sets the Entry Educational Functioning Levels (Entry EFLs) used for NRS reporting, e.g. Level Gains, MSGs, and Post-test Rates, Table A, and other reports.
+This article describes how SiD sets the Entry Educational Functioning Levels (Entry EFLs) used for Federal NRS reporting, e.g. Level Gains, MSGs, and Post-test Rates, Table A, and other reports.

 Each time a new test is entered for a student, SiD reviews the test history and identifies: